roryl/lucee-book/view_templates.md

 For complex views or for when building a view library that others may use, Lucee custom tags allow creating custom view tags that can output HTML and perform custom logic.
 These are similar to Java JSP tags.

 ##Lucee Handlebars.js
-For those following a logic-less template philosophy, or for building isomorphic javascript apps, the Lucee community has implemented a popular templating language called [Handlebars.js](http://handlebarsjs.com/)
+For those following a logic-less template philosophy, or for building isomorphic javascript apps, the Lucee community has implemented a popular templating language called [Handlebars.js](http://handlebarsjs.com/), and it is called Handlebars.lucee

 ```
 <h1>Comments</h1>